 Excess flow valves can be installed in unloading pipework to automatically trip valves shut in the event of an open end on a discharge flexible due to a tanker moving away.
 Such valves work on the basis that the flowrate should increase if the connection is broken and there will be a reduced pressure drop along the delivery pipework system.
 Other automatic control systems based on flow detection devices can also be considered.

 Similar systems can be considered for filling railcars.

-A number of on-going measures should be considered when considering roads
+A number of on-going measures should be considered when considering roads and traffic control.

-clean-up of spillages.
+Adequate facilities and materials should be readily available on-site for clean-up of spillages.
 Any materials used should not directly affect the road surface.

-Clean-up operations may extend to the emptying of separators, catch pits
+Clean-up operations may extend to the emptying of separators, catch pits and emergency sumps.

-maintained.
+Roads, footpaths and surface drainage on site should be adequately maintained.
 Paved surfaces should be free from pot-holes and other surface defects which may affect vehicles and pedestrians.

 Adequate spreading equipment and a supply of grit/sand etc should be readily available on-site for snow and icy conditions.